NVIDIA/cuDecomp/benchmark/README.md

 configuration achieves the peak FFT performance.
 With that said, the selected configuration would still achieve high performance relative to many of the other options.

-For situations where some known optimizations can greatly benefit specific process grid dimensions, consider limiting the cuDecomp autotuner to only backend autotuning with a fixed process grid.
+For situations where some known optimizations can greatly benefit specific process grid dimensions, consider limiting the hipDecomp autotuner to only backend autotuning with a fixed process grid.